shapeblue/hackerbook/1-user.md

 the SSVM, CPVM, virtual routers etc.

 Note: From ACS 4.16 onwards, this is automatically seeded and you don't need to do anything.
+This section has been added just for reference.

 For 4.15 and older versions, something like the following are needed.